-What happens if Newrow is experiencing service disruption and students are not able to access Class Connects?
+What happens if live class sessions are experiencing service disruption and students are not able to access Class Connects?

-- Students will be notified in email that Newrow is down, and sessions are postponed until service resumes. - In the event of a prolonged outage, administrators will email instructions to join sessions using another virtual program, or the session will be rescheduled. - Students will be notified in email, and or call/text that Newrow is back, and sessions will resume. - Students will not be penalized for required sessions that were missed during the outage.
+- Students will be notified in email that the live class is down, and sessions are postponed until service resumes. - In the event of a prolonged outage, administrators will email instructions to join sessions using another virtual program, or the session will be rescheduled. - Students will be notified in email, and or call/text that the live class is back, and sessions will resume. - Students will not be penalized for required sessions that were missed during the outage.